fablabnbg/inkscape-silhouette/README.md

 An extension to drive a Silhoutte Cameo from within inkscape.
 100% pure python, (except maybe for the libusb backend)

+Here is the wiki with photos and a video: https://github.com/jnweiger/inkscape-silhouette/wiki

 Features:
 * Coordinate system now conforms to inkscape SVG via flip_cut()
 * Exact Margins.
 Can start at (0,0).